imprint

 • Expiry time: 1 minute

-• Usage: Used to throttle the request rate.
-If Google Analytics is provided via Google Tag Manager, this cookie is given the name _dc_gtm_ .
+• Use: Used to throttle the request rate.
+If Google Analytics is provided via the Google Tag Manager, this cookie is given the name _dc_gtm_ .

 • Example value: 1